jasp-stats/jaspReliability/inst/help/intraclassCorrelation.md

 - between 0.75 and 0.90: good
 - above 0.90: excellent

-Bland-Altman plot (and table):
+Bland-Altman plot:
 - Displays a scatterplot of the means and differences between the two measurement variables.
 The x-axis represents the means of the two measurements, the y-axis represents the differences between the two measurements.
 - By default, three lines (dashed) are added to the plot, indicating the mean difference between the two variables and its upper and lower limits.
-Limits are based on the critical difference which is calculated using the standard deviation 1.96.
+Limits are based on the critical difference which is calculated by multiplying the standard deviation with 1.96.
 - By enabling "Confidence Interval", the x% confidence intervals for the mean difference, the upper limit, and the lower limit are added to the plot (dashed).
 Enabling "Shading" highlights these bounds.
-- By default, a table containing the above information is created.
+- By enabling "Bland-Altman table", a table containing the above information is created.
 The table displays the point value, lower and upper confidence interval numbers for the mean difference and its limits, respectively.

 ### References
 -------